Jonathanio123/renamer/README.md

   Warning:
-  - This is just a hobby project for myself abd there are likley more than a few bugs.
+  - This is just a hobby project for myself and there are likely more than a few bugs.
 Remember to make backups.